slatedocs/slate/source/includes/_instances.md

 set_ids | filter by TestSets ids, separated by comma (NOT display_id) |
 name_exact | filter by instance name exact match; case sensitive! |
 name_like | filter by instance name: case insensitive, phrase can be inside the name |
+display_id | filter instances based on an instance display_id (can be used to convert display to system id) |

 * non of the parameters are required.
 If you combine multiple parameters, it will do AND You can see examples in the dark area to the right.